 What do Buddhists Believe?

-Beliefs are important in Buddhism.
-The religion's important doctrines aren't necessarily the same as those of other world religions, for example doctrines about God, but beliefs are still central to the Buddhist worldview.
-Right beliefs concerning human nature and ultimate reality are of the highest priority.
-(See Buddhism Facts and Buddhism symbols)
+Religious beliefs are important in Buddhism, but its important doctrines aren't necessarily the same as those of other world religions.
+For example, because Buddhism isn't monotheistic, it doesn't have doctrines about God like Judaism, Christianity, and Islam do.
+Nevertheless, beliefs are still central to the Buddhist worldview.
+The beliefs that are emphasized in the Buddhist religion mostly concern human nature and ultimate reality.
+These concepts are of the highest priority to adherents.

 Life is a journey.